 - 7.1 The Organisation manager receiving the complaint will acknowledge it in writing within 5 working days and agree with the complainant how they will communicate with them (email, phone, or letter.)
 Every attempt will be made to facilitate the complainant's preferred style or method of communication.
-They will ensure that the complainant has a copy of the relevant document, 'How to Make a Complaint against NAS' (Appendix 1) or the document 'How to Make a Complaint against the Patient Advocacy Service' (Appendix 2) and is aware of the complaints procedure and timeframes.
-They will also try to find out whether the complainant requires support to pursue the complaint and will insofar as possible try to assist them to source this support. - 7.2 The Organisation will keep a log of all communications and details and a timeline of actions taken in relation to any complaint. - 7.3 Details of the complaint will be kept confidential to those immediately concerned.
+They will ensure that the complainant has a copy of the relevant document, 'How to Make a Complaint against NAS' (Appendix 1) or the document 'How to Make a Complaint against the Patient Advocacy Service' (Appendix 2) and is aware of the complainant requires support to pursue the complaint and will insofar as possible try to assist them to source this support. - 7.2 The Organisation will keep a log of all communications and details and a timeline of actions taken in relation to any complaint. - 7.3 Details of the complaint will be kept confidential to those immediately concerned.